cwilliamsz/gen-person/README.md

 ## Building the app

 **Requirements:**
+- iOS 13 or later
-- iOS or iPadOS 13 or later
+- iPadOS 13 or later
 - macOS 10.15 or later
 - Xcode 11 or later